skypjack/entt/README.md

 ## Requirements

 To be able to use `EnTT`, users must provide a full-featured compiler that supports at least C++14.<br/>
-CMake version 3.2 or later is mandatory to compile the tests, users don't have to install it otherwise.
+The requirements below are mandatory to compile the tests and to extract the documentation:

+* CMake version 3.2 or later.
+* Doxygen version 1.8 or later.

 ## Library